0x00ASTRA/Vulcan-nuke/README.md

   3) open a superuser terminal in the Vulcan-nuke directory.

-  4) run the 'test.py' file and input how number of passes you would like to wipe the drives with into the terminal.
+  4) run the 'main.py' file and input the number of passes, you would like to wipe the drives with, into the terminal.